richelbilderbeek/pi_approximation_day/README.md

 ## 2017

 Since 2012, I celebrate Pi Approximation Day by approximating pi with streetchalk at the Noorderplantsoen Groningen.
 In 2017 we were with six: B. S-B., C.IJ., J.K, M. S-B., P. S-B and me.
 We reached 247 digits behind the comma.

-Our pi was filmed by the YouTube user Bhut_Trolokia, <a href="https://www.youtube.com/watch?v=zBL1f0vJxJs">view the YouTube video here</a>.
+Our pi was filmed by the YouTube user `Bhut_Trolokia`, see his video [here](https://www.youtube.com/watch?v=zBL1f0vJxJs).

-Out pi got mentioned in a news article by <a href="https://www.sikkom.nl/video-vreemde-227-boodschap-noorderplantsoen/">sikkom</a>.
+Out pi got mentioned in a news article by [sikkom](https://web.archive.org/web/20210928012021/https://www.sikkom.nl/video-vreemde-227-boodschap-noorderplantsoen/).
 The text in the article, however, is complete nonsense.

 Here are the photos, thanks to C.IJ.